Eczema (atopic dermatitis) is a type of skin inflammation that can cause a variety of symptoms, from an itchy red rash to patchy sores.

 A fungal infection may also be treated with steroids.
 It’s treated with topical antifungal creams as well.

 Some people prefer using natural treatments in addition to prescription medications.
 This is due to the long-term side effects of steroids, such as thinning skin.

-You may consider the following natural treatments, as well as the pros and cons of each.
-Be aware that natural treatments for eczema and skin infection haven’t been widely studied for safety or efficacy.
+You may consider the following natural treatments, as well as the pros and cons of each:

 - herbal supplements for eczema flares, such as primrose oil